schabiyo/syolab-mongodb-opsmgr/README.md

 # syolab-mongodb-opsmgr
-Concourse pipeline for automatic deployment &amp;  upgrade of Mongo DB Ops Manager
+Concourse pipeline for automatic deployment (including configuration) &amp;  upgrade of Mongo DB Ops Manager on Azure

 ## Use a local Concourse